 Plans that allow for benefits-eligible employees to cover dependents or beneficiaries require those designations to be specified during the open enrollment period.
 Employees who experience a qualifying life event, such as marriage, the birth of a child or the adoption of a child, anytime during their plan year can often change their benefit elections at that time.

 Employees have access to their benefits during the entire period of their coverage.
-For example, they might use their health insurance for an annual physical, to get an eye exam with vision insurance, and to reimburse themselves through their commuter benefits plan.
+For example, they might use their health insurance for an annual physical, to get an eye exam with vision insurance and to reimburse themselves through their commuter benefits plan.

-Employers and employees are responsible for making the predetermined payments and contributions toward the benefits that were elected.
-For employees, payments are typically deducted from each paycheck throughout the year.
+Employers and employees are responsible for making the predetermined payments and contributions toward the elected benefits.
+For employees, payments typically are deducted from each paycheck throughout the year.